 Fall programs: youth rec league, and a fall/ high school 7v7 league.

-Winter programs utilize the FunCity indoor turf facilities soccer specific fields: winter street soccer (pick-up style) for youth and adult, 7v7 youth and adult league block 1, 7v7 youth and adult league block 2, and a pending futsal program.
+Winter programs utilize the FunCity indoor turf facilities soccer specific fields: winter street soccer (pick-up style) for youth and adult, 7v7 youth and adult league, and a pending futsal program.

 Spring programs: youth rec league

 The fourth major area is our College playing pathway.
 SESA has a designated under 23 program specific for our local college players and college bound high school players.
 With more players graduating from our academy and playing at the next level, we developed a college specific program.
-The u23 has separate men and women's teams that train weekly with our Assistant Director of Coaching and current college coach, play in the summer 11v11 league, and will be attending the Iowa Soccer Adult Summer Championship series.
-The u23 receive additional college recruiting resources and winter training sessions.
+The u23 has separate men and women's teams that train weekly with our Director of Coaching and former college coach, play in the summer 11v11 league, and the first teams will be competing in exhibition games.
+The u23 receive additional college recruiting resources.

-In addition to the U23, SESA also offers a Union Program.
+In addition to the U23, SESA also offers the Union Program.
 The Union is a coordinated program open to any u13+ players regardless of club affiliation.
 Players receive multiple sessions run by area college coaches of both men's and women's teams.
 Select players are also invited to be on the roster to play in a designated showcase tournament.
 The Union program is supplementary to regular club play and compatible with the U23 program.
+The Union program cooperates with a number of other area clubs to provide an additional high level program for all players in the area.

 The fifth area is our community outreach and involvement.
 With players from up to an hour away, representing over a dozen school districts, our connection to the communities is vital for our success and the success of soccer in the area.
 We developed our Passion For Soccer Project to specifically address the needs of our players, families, and communities.
 The PFSP is used to raise funds to support our players on scholarship, to provide educational materials and programs in local schools, and long-term goals of creating "soccer spots" to help drive a passion for soccer in our communities.
 Part of the community outreach is also in forging partnerships and sponsorships for all of our teams and programs.
 By partnering with local businesses and organizations, we are able to effectively keep our operating costs as low as possible and in turn keep high quality soccer programs and facilities as accessible as possible, regardless of financials.